Important Information for International Students at FIFSW

 Because the length of time it takes to secure the necessary permits will vary greatly depending on where you apply from, you are highly encouraged to apply for a study permit and co-op work permit as soon as you have the necessary documents to do so.
 Each country may have different requirements; visit the Government of Canada’s website for detailed information.
 We encourage you to apply online.

 If you are currently studying at an educational institution in Canada, you must ensure that your study permit is valid and apply for a co-op work permit (without restrictions) before starting your MSW at the University of Toronto.
-Details about applying for an extension of student status in Canada can be found on the Government of Canada’s website.
 Your study permit and co-op work permit will need to remain valid for the duration of the program.

 To support your study permit and co-op work permit application or extension, please include the “Letter of Acceptance for Study Permit” and “Co-op Letter.”